open-contracting-archive/kingfisher-vagrant/README.md

 During or after a run you can use a command to check on the progress.

 Run `ocdsdata-status` with the source flag as the publisher you want to see.
-Pass the sample flag to, if it's a sample run.
+Pass the sample flag too, if it's a sample run.

 By default it will show the progress for the latest run, but you can pass the dataversion flag to see different ones.